gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapitutorial.rst

 8. What are the next steps ?
 ----------------------------

-You can have a look at the :doc:`sdiapiexamples` or explore the :doc:`sdiapidoc`
+You can have a look at the :doc:`sdiapiexamples`,  explore the :doc:`sdiapidoc` or experiment with the fantastic :doc:`sdiapigenerator`.

 .. raw:: html